drumnation/ts-import-move/.brain/project-plan.md

 3. **Project Setup**
    - Locate `tsconfig.json` (use command-line override if specified, else auto-detect in the current working directory or parent directories).
    - Initialize a `ts-morph` `Project` using the discovered `tsconfig.json`.
-   - Add relevant files to the project, ensuring they’re recognized by `ts-morph`.
+   - Add relevant files to the project, ensuring they're recognized by `ts-morph`.

 4. **Validation & Confirmation**
    - If `--interactive` is set, display a summary of the move operations (source → destination) and ask the user to confirm.